 We provide a range of environments for those who need extra support to live independently, from young people and those with disabilities, to the elderly in extra care schemes.
 Our strength lies in the quality of our people and we employ those who share our aims.

-37.5 hours per week – early, late, long day, and weekend working on a rota basis
+37.5 hours per week – Working on a rota basis (includes early, late and long days plus weekends)

 Why work for us?

 We support vulnerable people to live as independently as possible, by building their confidence and skills to realise their potential.

 We are a national organisation but we think locally.
 We support people through supported housing, move-on accommodation, CQC registered services and floating support.
 We specialise in services for young people, homeless families and individuals, people with physical disabilities, learning disabilities and people with mental health needs.

 We are seeking a Project Worker to make a real difference to the lives of our residents.
 Victoria Road is part of Haringey Thrive, which offers a range of support for mental health clients with forensic backgrounds varying from high to low needs across 5 properties.
 If you want to make a positive impact to people’s lives, this is a rewarding opportunity to come and work within an established and experienced team.